shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 ## Overview

-In this guide you'll learn how to create a custom storefront page.
+In this guide you'll learn how to create custom page for your Storefront.
+A page in general consists of a controller, a page loader, a "page loaded" event and a page class, which is like a struct and contains most necessary data for the page.

 ## Prerequisites

-In order to add your own page service for your plugin, you first need a plugin as base.
+In order to add your own custom page for your plugin, you first need a plugin as base.
 Therefore, you can refer to the [Plugin Base Guide](../plugin-base-guide.md).

-Also having understood the concepts behind pages, pagelets and the pageloader [PLACEHOLDER-LINK: Page, pagelet, pageloader concept] will come in handy here.
+Since you need to load your page with a controller, you might want to have a look at our guide about [creating a controller](./add-custom-controller.md) first.
+The controller created in the previously mentioned controller guide will also be used in this guide.

-## Adding custom storefront page
+## Adding custom page

-### Storefront Controller Class example

-First of all we have to create a new controller which extends from the `StorefrontController`.
-A controller is also just a service which can be registered via the DI-Container.
-Furthermore, we have to define our `RouteScope` via annotation, it is used to define which domain a route is part of and **needs to be set for every route**.
-In our case the scope is `storefront`.
-Now we can create an example function with a `Route` annotation which has to contain our route, in this case it's `/example`.
-Below you can find an example implementation where we render an `example.html.twig` template file with a template variable `example`.
+In the following sections, we'll create each of the necessary classes one by one.
+The first one will be controller, whose creation is not going to explained here again.
+Have a look at the guide about [creating a controller](./add-custom-controller.md) to see why it works.

+### Creating ExampleController

+As already mentioned, the controller creation is not explained here, just an example controller.

 {% code title="<plugin root>/src/Storefront/Controller/ExampleController.php" %}
 ```php